Skip to main navigation Skip to search Skip to main content

 Research interests

 Chris Greenough is Professor of Social Sciences.
-He is primarily interested in equity, diversity, and inclusion.
-His research explores intersections between gender, sexuality, religion, and disability in society and culture.
+His research focuses on equity, diversity, and inclusion, with a particular interest in the intersections between gender, sexuality, religion, and disability in society and culture.
 He is a specialist in queer theory and queer studies.
-He has published two monographs in the area of religion and sexualities: Undoing Theology (2018, SCM Press) and Queer Theologies: The Basics (2019, Routledge).
+He has published five monographs and edited three major collections.
+In the area of religion and sexualities, he is author of Undoing Theology (2018, SCM Press) and Queer Theologies: The Basics (2019, Routledge; second edition 2026).
+He also has research interests in masculinities and safeguarding, and his third monograph reflects this, The Bible and Sexual Violence Against Men (2020, Routledge).

-He also has research interests in wellbeing and safeguarding, and his third monograph reflects this, The Bible and Sexual Violence Against Men (2020, Routledge).
 Chris’s fourth monograph, Drag: The Basics (2025, Routledge, co-authored with Dr Mark Edward) explores the histories and activism associated with drag, including its representation in contemporary media and culture.

 He is regularly invited to contribute to media pieces, including The Conversation.
 He has been interviewed on BBC Radio 4 and on NewsTalk Radio, Dublin.

 Recently, he has been keynote speaker at the Finnish Institute in Rome, as well as invited speaker at the Universities of Manchester, Leeds, Sheffield, and Chester.
-He has examined research degrees at the Universities of Oslo, Auckland, Manchester, Leeds, and Birmingham.
+He has examined research degrees at the Universities of Oslo, Auckland, Warwick, Manchester, Leeds, and Birmingham.

 Biography

+Chris is Subject Lead for Social Sciences.
 Following his degree in Modern Languages, Chris trained as a secondary teacher (at Edge Hill University!) and enjoyed 16 years in secondary education.
 He was Assistant Headteacher with whole-school responsibility for behaviour, safeguarding, child protection, wellbeing, and working with external agencies.
 He also had responsibility for CPD, teaching and learning, work-based learning, and quality.
 Alongside this extensive leadership portfolio, he was responsible for the strategic and operational elements of both pastoral and curriculum teams.

 While working full-time, Chris gained his PhD from the University of Birmingham.
 He joined Edge Hill in January 2018 and obtained a Postgraduate Certificate in Teaching in Higher Education from Edge Hill University in 2019.
 He is a Fellow of the Higher Education Academy.